 Haiti: Building Disaster and Climate Resilience in Haiti

-The Building Disaster and Climate Resilience in Haiti project builds on the activities conducted under the ACP-EU NDRR project "Haiti: Disaster Risk Management Mainstreaming and Capacity Building Program."
-The follow-up project will now provide analytical tools and capacity building support to the Government of Haiti to strengthen its disaster preparedness and response capacity, and to improve the understanding and contingency planning activities in sectors that are essential for disaster preparedness and emergency response (including the education-, health-, and transport sectors).
+The Building Disaster and Climate Resilience in Haiti project built on activities conducted under the other ACP-EU NDRR project "Haiti: Disaster Risk Management Mainstreaming and Capacity Building Program."
+This follow-up project provided analytical tools and capacity building support to the Government of Haiti to strengthen its disaster preparedness and response capacity, and to improve the understanding and contingency planning activities in sectors that are essential for disaster preparedness and emergency response (including the education-, health-, and transport sectors).

-In addition to delivering analytical tools and capacity building, the project seeks to enhance the transparency and efficiency of post-disaster expenditures.
-In this way, the project will inform the preparation of the upcoming $35 million World Bank-funded project "Haiti: Strengthening DIsaster Risk Management and Climate Resilience", which aims to improve Municipal Civil Protection Committees' emergency preparedness and disaster response performance and to increase the network of shelters in selected municipalities in climate risk-prone areas.
+In addition to delivering analytical tools and capacity building, the project sought to enhance the transparency and efficiency of post-disaster expenditures.
+In this way, the project informed the preparation of the $35 million World Bank-funded project "Haiti: Strengthening Disaster Risk Management and Climate Resilience", which aims to improve Municipal Civil Protection Committees' emergency preparedness and disaster response performance and to increase the network of shelters in selected municipalities in climate risk-prone areas.

-- Assessing the vulnerability of key critical public services essential for preparedness and emergency response.
+Component 2: Assessing the vulnerability of key critical public services essential for preparedness and emergency response.

 Window of Action